top of page

 Too young to be sued in the Employment Relations Authority

 A recent determination of the Employment Relations Authority dismissed Hobby Zone’s claim against a former employee for his disparaging communications in a private chat group.
-You read that right – a retail worker who was 17 years old when he started working at retailer Hobby Zone’s Sylvia Park outlet over the summer of 2022/23 was the respondent in proceedings brought by the company in the Authority.
-The worker was anonymised to “VLO” which is three randomly generated letter
+You read that right – a retail worker who was 17 years old when he started working at retailer Hobby Zone’s Sylvia Park outlet over the summer of 2022/23 was the respondent in proceedings brought by the company in the Authority (similar to the UK Employment Tribunal).
+The worker was anonymised to “VLO”

 leightonassociates